Optimal corrector estimates on percolation clusters: Proof of Lemma

-Unfortunately, we cannot prove this exact statement but we will prove a slightly weaker estimate, Lemma~\ref{minscaleforminscale}, which is still strong enough to prove Proposition~\ref{boundspatialaveragecorrector}.
-Define, for each $C > 0$, the random variable
+Unfortunately, we cannot prove this exact statement; we will prove a slightly weaker estimate, Lemma~\ref{minscaleforminscale}, which is still strong enough to deduce Proposition~\ref{boundspatialaveragecorrector}.
+Define, for each constant $C > 0$, the random variable